frabjous/open-guide-editor/doc/installation.md

 Naming the link `oge` instead of `oge.php` will allow it to be used in a shorter way, e.g., `oge filename.md`.
 An alternative would be to create an alias such as `alias oge="php $HOME/open-guide-editor/bin/oge.php"`.
-You should not just copy the script, however, as this will interfere with it finding the resources in its parent folder it needs to function properly.
+You should not just copy the script in your `$PATH`, however, as this will interfere with it finding the resources in its parent folder it needs to function properly.

 The script will also create files that do not yet exist, and can be passed (or set via `settings.json`) an option for a templates folder which will be copied over to the new files at creation based on their file extensions.
 For example, `oge --templates ~/templates newfile.html` will look for a file named `~/templates/html.template` or `~/templates/html1.template` and copy it over to `newfile.html` when it is created.